breatheco-de/content/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 }
 ```

-## So.. tell me, did you like coding?
+## So... tell me, did you like coding?
 ***

 Coding is like Taco Bell:  you always use the same ingredients except they are just mixed in different ways.
 You know how to write code, but…do you know how to solve real problems?